trungnguyencs/Exit-Sign-Distance-Measurement/README.md

     * `street_1008x756_iPhone8s`:

 ## Data
+* `exit_sign_1787`: main dataset, provided by the Smith-Kettlewell Eye Research Institute.
+It contains 1787 images taken indoors, each contains at least one exit sign.
+The exit signs were intentionally taken at different distances with different poses and lighting conditions so that there are enough noises and variations.
+Each image has a height of 640 pixels and width 360 pixels, with a focal length provided as 536 pixels
+* `groundtruth_exit_sign`: dataset of 830 images along with the manually measured distance from the sign in the image to the camera.
+Each image in this dataset has a height of 1920 pixels and width of 1440 pixels, and a focal length provided as 1602 pixels
+* `groundtruth_exit_sign_cleaned_830`: the same groundtruth dataset, but cleaned (flattened) for processing
+* `street_4032x3024`: dataset created by me, containing 15 images of a white board whose width is 32 inches (81.28 cm) and height is 19 inches (48.26 cm).
+This dataset was used to verify the accuracy of my distance measurement implementation
+* `street_1008x756`: the same dataset as the `street_4032x3024`, but images' size reduced to w/4 and h/4
+* `json`: json data for the above datasets.
+* `csv`: csv data for the above datasets.
+These csv files were created for the sole purpose of making .record input files for the Tensorflow Object Detection Model in my subsequent project: Exit-Sign-Detector

 ## Other folders:
 * `calib`: contains `calib.py` which takes checkerboard images taken at different angles as input and output the camera intrinsic matrix and distortion coefficients
+* `resize`: contains script `resize.py` to resize all images in a directory
+* `preprocessing`:
+* `results/arrow_imgs`: contains images with the exit sign label boundaries and the normal Oxyz at the center of the exit sign

 # Run the code
 Run `python main.py` in your Terminal